-We use your analysis of risks to the activity to help us with our assessment of governance and management of activity.
+We use your analysis of risks to the activity to help us with our assessment of governance and management of activity (see page xx).
 We want you to show that you have considered risk thoroughly and have thought about how you will manage and mitigate it.